 interview: Jan Rydberg©

-The reflection in the heading of the article that the Swedish Corona strategy may have a lot to do with the high levevel of confidence and obedience to authority is done 3 april 2020.
+The reflection in the heading of the article that the Swedish Corona strategy may have to do with the high levevel of confidence and obedience to authority is done 3 april 2020.

 Many people will die and many more be sick needing hospital, the people working with health care will be under extreme pressure.
 Hopefully the old and most vulnerable can be protected=isolated at home.
-The hospitals are not safe places.
+But the hospitals are not safe places.

 The original interview with Lars Dencik made in February 2014, was published in the swedish "Arbetaren" No. 20, 2014 in revised version, then later in the magazine "Modern Psykologi", together with the interview with Ale Möller, processed to adapt to market demands using a freelance journalist.